 Adopt-a-Tree events seek to give Orange County Residents an opportunity to expand their landscape by giving away, or adopting, trees.
-Trees in the landscape serve several functions, including carbon sequestration, providing habitat for wildlife, providing shading that can potentially reduce home cooling costs, and could possibly raise property values.
+Trees in the landscape serve several functions, including carbon sequestration, providing habitat for wildlife, providing shading that can potentially reduce home cooling costs, and possibly raising property values.
 As you can see, a well placed tree in the yard can have a tremendous impact on your life.
-Adopt-a-Tree takes place about 6 times a year and is located at a different county park every time.
+Adopt-a-Tree takes place about 6 times a year and is located at a different Orange County park every time.
 This way, we are able to better serve the citizens of Orange County as a whole.
 Our Adopt-a-Tree events are staffed by our fantastic Master Gardener Volunteers who can help you pick a species of tree if you are unsure.
 They can also give planting suggestions for a greater chance of establishment.

 The species we have for each event will depend on what our great providing nursery has for us.
 Here are some of the species of trees we have given out in the past: